 Understanding LinkedIn’s growth and progress shouldn’t only involve looking at those on the platform, we must also get a glimpse of how the platform itself is being used.
 From the most common devices that users use to access the platform to where most of its users reside, these stats provide information that every professional should know.

-12. Over 260 million users log on to LinkedIn monthly.
+12. 310 million users log on to LinkedIn monthly.

 How many monthly active users does LinkedIn have?
 It’s not just their user base that’s consistently growing, the number of active users is increasing as well.
-The platform’s monthly active user base reached 260 million in March 2017.
-This is a big jump from the previous year’s 106 million monthly active users.
+The platform’s monthly active user base reached 310 million in 2020.
+This is a big jump from 2016’s 106 million monthly active users.

 Our generation has become dependent on smartphones and tablets.
-Last year, 52.2% of all global internet traffic came from mobile.
-This has resulted in an increase in the platform’s monthly unique mobile users, which now stands at 63 million.
+In 2018, 52.2% of all global internet traffic came from mobile.
+This has resulted in an increase in the platform’s monthly unique mobile users, which stood at 63 million in 2016.
+More recent numbers on this topic are tricky to find, but what we do know is that 57% of LinkedIn’s traffic comes from mobile devices.
 The platform’s mobile user count climbs with each month, and for employers, this means they have an easier way to reach out to professionals.

 15. There are 3 million jobs posted in the US monthly.